Prateek-Fst/ReactProject/README.md

 ## Features

-- Search for GitHub accounts by username or email.
+- Search for GitHub accounts by username.
 - Display search results with profile pictures and account links.
 - Click on account links to view the GitHub profile in a new tab.